aleemont/PHPBookingSystem/README.md

 Update 08/20/2020@1:26 P.M.:
 This is just a test version for my PHPBookingSystem.
 It just takes data from an HTML form and puts them in a table, showing data on the screen.

-Update 08/20/2020@3.10 P.M.:
-Added english version.
-Changed variables names and contents for a general purpose scope.

 Update 08/20/2020@5.05 P.M.:
 Added an error page which is loaded whenever the data storing into the table goes wrong.

+Update 08/21/2020@12.05 P.M.:
+Deleted double language files.
+Wrote the whole php code again using PDO for better security and readability.